micmejia/bible-dump/ASND/Genesis/Gen 8.md

 Habang nagpapatuloy ang mundo, may panahon ng pagtatanim at pag-ani.
-May taglamig at may tag-init, may tag-ulan at may tag-araw, at may araw at may gabi." ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 501 Nelson Pl, Nashville, TN 37214 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences ### Footnotes [^a]: 8:20 _malinis_<i class="alternate">:_ Ang ibig sabihin, <i class="alternate">maaaring ihandog_ o, <i class="alternate">kainin._
+May taglamig at may tag-init, may tag-ulan at may tag-araw, at may araw at may gabi."